prattpi/piprojects4libraries/opackioskmode/README.md

 `sudo apt-get update && sudo apt-get upgrade -y`

-Next, we will make sure that the Firefox browser is the latest version.
-Type the following command, and enter yes when prompted:
+## Using Firefox ESR - When to install Firefox ESR?

+Firefox ESR is available for lower versions of Raspberry Pi OS.
+These versions are not compatible with the Firefox browser that comes with the newer 64-bit version.
+If you are using the Legacy version of Raspberry Pi, it is recommended to install Firefox ESR.

+Simply input this command into the terminal:

-`sudo apt-get install firefox x11-xserver-utils`
+`sudo apt-get install firefox-esr`

-This command is not needed as in this case, Firefox is already installed.

 Next, edit the lightdm.conf file by typing the following command: